• Skip to primary navigation

 Recipe Notes

-Yes, the pepper can be eaten right along with the stuffing.
-They can also be eaten raw.
+The pepper can be eaten right along with the stuffing.

-You can substitute shrimp or crab for the crawfish.
+Substitute shrimp or crab for the crawfish.
 Use other types of pepper for stuffing, such as a poblano.
-Any color bell pepper can be used.

 Reader Interactions